ccxxgao/Tour-Scheduler/README.md

  - The names of the Head Guides
  - Max number of tours to assign to the Head Guides
  - Number of weeks to schedule for
- - Number of guides to be assigned for each tours
+ - Number of guides for each tour

 ### Output
-A schedule with the pairs assigned to each day is outputted.
+A schedule with the guides assigned to each day is outputted.

 ### Factors
 When deciding who to assign to a tour on a given day, weight is given to (1) guides that have not yet been paired up for a tour prior to that point in the program and (2) guides who, at that point in the program, have been assigned to fewer tours than their peers.

 ## Other Applications
-The general logic applied in this program can be generalized to scheduling shifts of any kind.
+This algoirthm can be generalized to scheduling shifts of any kind.